 Stress can worsen the response of your immune system.
 Try one of the many calming techniques, like massage therapy, biofeedback, deep breathing exercises, or yoga to promote relaxation while reducing your anxiety and stress.

 Did you know that most of your immune system lies directly under that single-cell layer of lining in your gut?
 If for some reason this surface happens to break down, your immune system will be activated and begin reacting to things like bugs, toxins, and food in your gut.
-The simplest method of healing your gut has to do with having that anti-inflammatory diet we talked about earlier, as well as removing food sensitivities such as gluten.
+The simplest method of healing your gut can be through implementing the anti-inflammatory diet we talked about earlier, as well as consuming specialist supplements, from somewhere like Unify Health Labs and removing food sensitivities such as gluten.

 Another strategy for dealing with autoimmune diseases is to check for any hidden infections.
 These can include things like Lyme disease, bacteria, viruses, and even yeast infections.
 You’ll need to work in conjunction with a medical professional in order to both identify and get rid of these infections.